 What’s better is that there is a little free portable Windows client tool called DNS Angel that makes all these changes as simple as just one mouse click.
 It integrates 3 such DNS services that provide the safest content to us, OpenDNS FamilyShield, Norton, and MetaCert DNS, into the program, and switch between them with a simple click.

 You can download the tool right from their website and launch it when needed.
 The main screen includes 4 sets of DNS servers (2 of them from Norton) buttons, plus two more to restore back to the default DNS.

-Clicking any of the button, including any of these DNS services buttons, will make the network setting change in real time.
+Clicking any of the buttons, including any of these DNS services buttons, will make the network setting change in real time.
 The effect is immediate.
 Therefore, you can use it to switch on and off whenever a parental control is required.

-DNS Angel is a very useful handy tool, especially for any one having the kids living with you.
-It’s absolutely free, and works for all popular Windows systems, from XP all the way to Windows 8.
+DNS Angel is a very useful handy tool, especially for anyone having the kids living with you.
+It’s absolutely free and works for all popular Windows systems, from XP all the way to Windows 8.
 Both 32-bit and 64-bit are supported.